hyunsupul/aesop-core/README.txt

 If you think something is missing, we want to hear from you.
 Post your request and bugs on [Github](https://github.com/bearded-avenger/aesop-core).

 = Languages =
 Aesop Story Engine is currently available in 14 languages.
-We work closely with the folks over at WP Translations, and it's becuase of them that these translations are available.
+We work closely with the folks over at WP Translations, and it's because of them that these translations are available.
 * German
 * Greek
 * Spanish